agh-glk/fcs/README.md

 Read more
 ---------

 More detailed information on the project can be found on [Wiki pages](https://github.com/agh-glk/fcs/wiki).
 Quickstart and API specification are available in [Documentation](http://fcs.readthedocs.org/en/latest/).
+FCS basics have been introduced in [Tutorial](http://fcs.readthedocs.org/en/latest/tutorial.html).